 - 2 tablespoons raspberry vinegar or red wine vinegar

 - ¼ teaspoon garlic powder

 - 1/3 cup olive oil

-- Cook wild rice in 2 cups water in rice cooker.
-Or combine 4 cups of water in a saucepan, and bring to a boil.
+- Combine 4 cups of water in a saucepan, and bring to a boil.
 Add wild rice, and reduce heat to medium-low, cover, and simmer until rice is tender, about 45 minutes.
 Drain well, transfer rice to a large bowl, and cool.

 - Once rice has cooled, mix in dried cranberries, pecans, cashews, green onion, celery and red onion.